fjxmlzn/InfoGAN-CR/README.md

 ### Notes on metric calculation
 You can easily change the metrics that you want to calculate throughout training by modifying `metric_callbacks` list in `gan_task.py` or `factorvae_task.py`.
 You can also easily change the metrics that you want to calculate for the final trained model by modifying the metrics in `gan_task_final_metrics.py` or `factorvae_task_final_metrics.py`.

-## Model Selection with ModelCentrality
+## Select models with ModelCentrality
 Assuming that you have already trained the models and evaluated the metrics with the steps in the previous section.

 ### InfoGAN-CR, dSprites dataset